kshitijrajsharma/geojson2tilebounds/Readme.md

-## GeoJSON to Tiles
+## GeoJSON to Tile Bounds

-This project provides two tools for working with GeoJSON data and generating tiles:
+This project provides two tools for working with GeoJSON data and generating tile bounds:

-- A Streamlit application for converting GeoJSON polygons into tiles and visualizing the results.
+- A Streamlit application for converting GeoJSON polygons into tile bounds and visualizing the results.
-- A Python script (geojson2tiles.py) for converting GeoJSON polygons into tiles using parallel processing.
+- A Python script (geojson2tiles.py) for converting GeoJSON polygons into tile bounds using parallel processing.

 ## Prerequisites